Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ===== Redeemer
 \
-- InitiateSubscription
+- *InitiateSubscription*

-- TerminateSubscription
+- *TerminateSubscription*

+#pagebreak()

 \
 ===== Validation
 \
 + *InitiateSubscription*

-  The redeemer allows creating of a new subscription  by minting only one unique Payment Token.
+  The redeemer allows creating of a new subscription  by minting only one unique *Payment Token*.

+  - *Validation Steps:*

-  - Validate that out_ref must be present in the Transaction Inputs.
+    - *Presence of Required Inputs:* Validate that the output_reference (the specific UTxO reference) is present in the transaction inputs.

-  - Validate that the redeemer only mints a single CIP68 compliant Payment Token.
+    - *Single Payment NFT Minted:* Ensure that only one unique Payment NFT is minted.
-  - Validate the datum from the Service Contract as a reference input.
+    - *Service Datum Validation:* Validate the datum from the Service Contract as a reference input to ensure it matches the subscription details.
-  - Ensure that the User NFT doesn't go to the Script
+    - *Account NFT Handling:* Ensure that the Account NFT does not go to the script address (i.e., it remains with the subscriber).
-  - Ensure Payment token goes back to the script
+    - *Payment NFT Output:* Ensure that the Payment NFT goes back to the script address.
+    - *Datum Consistency:* Validate internal consistency of the Payment Datum.
+    - *Subscription Details Validation:* Ensure that the subscription details (e.g., interval length, fee amount) match the service parameters.
+    - *Locked Amount Validation:* Verify that the correct amount is locked in the contract (e.g., locked_amount >= expected_amount).
   \

 + *TerminateSubscription*

+  - *Merchant Ownership Validation:* Validate that the merchant possesses the correct Service NFT.

+  - *Single Payment NFT Burned:* Ensure that exactly one Payment NFT is burned during the transaction.
+  - *Payment NFT Matching:* Verify that the Payment NFT being burned matches the one from the input.
-  - Validate the datum from the Service Contract as a reference input
+  - *Service Datum Validation:* Validate the datum from the Service Contract as a reference input.

-  - Validate that the redeemer only burns a single Payment Token.
-\
+#pagebreak()

 ==== Spend Purpose
 \
+This involves the validation logic when spending UTxOs from the Payment Contract.
+Actions include:

+- *Extend Subscription*

+- *Merchant Withdraw*
+- *Unsubscribe*
+- *Subscriber Withdraw*

+Each action has specific validation requirements to ensure the integrity and correctness of the subscription process.

+\
+===== Redeemer
+\
+- *Extend*

+- *Unsubscribe*
+- *MerchantWithdraw*
+- *SubscriberWithdraw*

+#pagebreak()

+===== Validation

+\
++ *Extend*

+  Allows subscribers to extend their subscription by locking additional funds.

+  - *Validation Steps:*

+    - Presence of Required Inputs: Validate that the subscriber's account input and the payment input are present.

+    - Service Datum Validation: Validate the datum from the Service Contract as a reference input.
+    - Subscription Extension Validity: Ensure that the extension aligns with the service parameters (e.g., maximum subscription length).
+    - Fee Increase Validation: Verify that the fee increase corresponds to the extension period.
+    - Payment Datum Update: Validate that the new Payment Datum reflects the extended subscription correctly.
+    - Token Handling: Ensure that the Payment NFT remains at the script address.

+  \
++ *MerchantWithdraw*

+  Allows merchants to withdraw accumulated subscription fees corresponding to the elapsed time.

+  - *Payment UTxO validation:* (When the datum is a Payment Datum)

+    - Merchant Ownership Validation: Validate that the merchant possesses the correct Service NFT.

+    - *Service Datum Validation:* Validate the datum from the Service Contract as a reference input.
+    - *Withdrawal Amount Calculation:* Calculate the withdrawable amount based on the elapsed subscription period (using linear vesting).
+    - *Payment Datum Update:* Update the last_claimed timestamp in the Payment Datum.
+    - *Remaining Funds Validation:* Ensure that the remaining funds in the contract are correct.
+    - *Minimum ADA Requirement:* Verify that the merchant receives at least the minimum ADA required.
+    - *Token Handling:* Ensure that the Payment NFT remains at the script address.
+    \
+  - *Penalty UTxO validation:* (When the datum is a Penalty Datum)

+    - *Merchant Ownership Validation:* Validate that the merchant possesses the correct Service NFT.

+    - *Service Datum Validation:* Validate the datum from the Service Contract as a reference input.
+    - *Penalty Input Validation:* Ensure that the input UTxO contains the correct Penalty Datum.
+    - Penalty Fee Validation: Verify that the penalty fee amount in the input matches the expected amount.
+    - Penalty Withdrawal: Ensure that the penalty fee is transferred to the merchant.
+    - Payment NFT Burned: Validate that the associated Payment NFT is burned.
+    - Token Handling: Ensure that the Service NFT remains with the merchant.
+  \
++ *Unsubscribe*

+  Allows subscribers to cancel their subscription before the end date.

+  - *Validation Steps:*

+    - Presence of Required Inputs: Validate that the subscriber's account input and the payment input - are present.

+    - Service Datum Validation: Validate the datum from the Service Contract as a reference input.
+    - Refund Calculation: Calculate any refundable amount based on the elapsed subscription time.
+    - Penalty Fee Handling: Apply any penalty fees as defined in the service parameters.
+    - Payment Datum Update: Update the contract state to reflect the unsubscription.
+    - Penalty Datum Creation: Create a new Penalty Datum representing the penalty to be paid.
+    - Token Handling: Ensure that the Payment NFT is transferred to the new penalty UTxO at the script address.
+  \
++ *SubscriberWithdraw*

+Allows subscribers to withdraw funds if the service becomes inactive (e.g., the merchant has deleted the service).

+  - *Validation Steps:*

+    - Service Inactivity Validation: Validate that the service is inactive.

+    - Full Refund: Ensure the subscriber receives a full refund of remaining funds.
+    - Payment NFT Handling: Burn the associated Payment NFT.
+    - Token Handling: Ensure that the Account NFT remains with the subscriber.

+#pagebreak()

+\
 ==== Datum
 \
-This is a Sum type datum where one represents the payment datum and the other one represents a penalty datum.
+The datum is a sum type with two constructors, representing different states of the subscription.

+  - *Payment Datum*

+  - *Penalty Datum*
 \
 ===== Payment datum <payment-datum>
 \
+Represents the state of an active subscription.

 - *`service_nft_tn`:* Service token name encoding UTxO to be consumed when minting the NFT.

-- *`account_nft_tn`:* Account token name encoding UTxO to be consumed when minting the NFT.
+- *`account_nft_tn`:* Accont token name encoding UTxO to be consumed when minting the NFT.
 - *`subscription_fee`:* AssetClass type for the subscription fee.
 - *`total_subscription_fee`:* Total amount of the subscription fee for the entire subscription period.
 - *`subscription_start`:* Starting time of the withdrawal period.